-How do I help my children making the right choices?
-The problem solving process
+How do I help my children make better choices?

 Does your child seem to struggle with making the right choices in the moment?
 Does your child experience difficulties to stop and think before he/she acts, which causes him/her to get in trouble at home or at school?
 Then it’s time to find out how you can enhance your children’s problem solving skills with the use of a traffic light.